luismond/tm2tb/README.md

 ```
 ### Extracting terms from pairs of sentences

-The special thing about tm2tb is that it can extract and align the terms from both sentences:
+The special thing about tm2tb is that it can extract and match the terms from both sentences:

 ```python
 >>> from tm2tb import BitermExtractor